go-vikunja/vikunja/docs/content/doc/development/releasing.md

 # Releasing a new Vikunja version

 This checklist is a collection of all steps usually involved when releasing a new version of Vikunja.
-Not all steps are nessecary for every release.
+Not all steps are necessary for every release.

 * Website update :
 	* New Features: If there are new features worth mentioning the feature page should be updated.